Jeansen/cdmn/README.md

 | `URxvt.cdmn.disk.mounts` | Only show disk gauges for disks with at least one mount point. | 0 (1) |

 Here is an excerpt of the default settings.
 You do not have to put these in your resource file.
 They are the implemented defaults.
-To start off, you only need to set `URxvt.cdmn.caption.order`.
-For instance, put `URxvt.cdmn .caption-order: CPU,DISK,MEM,NET` in your **.Xresources** file and reload it with `xrdb -load ~/.Xresources`.
+To start off, you only need to set `URxvt.cdmn.gauges.order`.
+For instance, put `URxvt.cdmn .gauges.order: CPU,DISK,MEM,NET` in your **.Xresources** file and reload it with `xrdb -load ~/.Xresources`.
 This already tells cdmn what to show and in which order.

 In addition you should set scrollbars to be invisible, activate 32bit colors and make the background black.
 Here is